trapcodeio/object-validator-pro/docs/validators.md

         }
     },

-    // Using Validator.make method Object from above emailValidator,
+    // Using ovp.makeValidator method Object from above emailValidator,
 ];